Menu

 MORE INFORMATION ABOUT THYROID BLOOD TESTS

-• Thyroid stimulating hormone (TSH): This test is the initial indicator or thyroid disorders.
+• Thyroid stimulating hormone (TSH): This test is the initial indicator for thyroid disorders.
 TSH is produced by the anterior pituitary gland after stimulation from thyrotropin releasing hormone (TRH) secreted by the hypothalamus.
 TRH then triggers the pituitary gland to release TSH.
 The level of TSH rises when thyroid hormone levels (T4) in the blood decline.
 Conversely, the level of TSH declines as the thyroid hormone (T4) level in the blood rises.

 • Thyroxine (T4): This test is used for a patient’s initial diagnosis and for monitoring thyroid replacement hormone levels (Levothyroxine) in the blood.